an-sh/chat-service/README.md

 Is available online at [gitpages](http://an-sh.github.io/chat-service/0.7/).

-- `ServerMessages` class describes socket.io messages that are sent from the server to client.
+- `ServerMessages` class describes socket.io messages that are sent from the server to a client.

-- `UserCommands` class describes socket.io messages that client sends to a server and receives reply as socket.io ack.
+- `UserCommands` class describes socket.io messages that client sends to a server and receives reply as a socket.io ack.

 - `ChatService` class is the server constructor, describes options and customisation hooks.